Graph Enhanced BERT for Query Understanding: Experiment

-\subsection{Baselines and Model Variants}
+\subsubsection{Baselines and Model Variants}

-Based on different strategies to perform the pre-training, various model variants are derived.
-We have two representative baselines based on the BERT model~\cite{DevlinCLT19}.
-The first one is the BERT model which is directly used in the downstream task, and we denote it as \textbf{BERT}.
+We consider two baselines based on the BERT model~\cite{DevlinCLT19}.
+The first one directly uses BERT model in the downstream task, denoted as \textbf{BERT}.
 The second one further trains on the query graph under the graph reconstruction task, and we denote it as \textbf{BERT+Q}.
-Namely, different from the \textbf{BERT}, \textbf{BERT+Q} further trains the BERT parameters on the query graph. \textbf{BERT+Q} is a baseline to evaluate the effectiveness of the GNN module to capture query graph information.
+Namely, different from the \textbf{BERT}, \textbf{BERT+Q} further trains the BERT parameters on the query graph by the loss function which has the same form as Eq.(\ref{eq:GNN_lp}). \textbf{BERT+Q} is a baseline to evaluate the effectiveness of the GNN module to capture query graph information.
+Two variants are \textbf{GE-BERT-J} which jointly trains all proposed modules and \textbf{GE-BERT-S} which uses the stage-by-stage pre-training strategy.

-We give more details of these two representative baselines together with model variants as follows: \begin{itemize} \item \textbf{BERT}: It's a baseline where we directly adopt the traditional bert-base-chinese\footnote{https://github.com/google-research/bert} model to do the fine-tuning without pre-training on the query graph. \item \textbf{BERT+Q}: It's a baseline directly built upon \textbf{BERT}, which is further pre-trained on the query graph under the graph reconstruction task: the loss function has the same form as Eq.(\ref{eq:GNN_lp}) and the probability score $s_{ij}$ is generated based on the embeddings from the BERT rather than the GNN module. \item \textbf{GE-BERT-J}: A variant of the proposed model which jointly trains the all proposed modules. \item \textbf{GE-BERT-S}: A variant of the proposed model which uses the stage-by-stage pre-training strategy.